oasis-tcs/tosca-specs/2_0/TOSCA-v2.0-generated.md

 - Also note that Unicode string comparisons are implementation specific.

--

->  author="Calin Curescu"
+- <span class="comment-start" id="1333" author="Calin Curescu"
->   date="2023-01-04T16:19:00Z"
->
-> TODO explanation on how versions are
->   compared!!!

-TODO explanation on how versions are compared!!\!<span class="comment-end" id="1333"></span>
+  date="2023-01-04T16:19:00Z">TODO explanation on how versions are compared!!!</span>TODO explanation on how versions are compared!!\!<span class="comment-end" id="1333"></span>

 #### equal